Top 5 Expert Tips to Consider When Choosing Your Label Solution

 Don’t discount the surface shape and type.
 You might end up paying more if your chosen solution isn’t the “right fit,” literally speaking.

 5. Printer and Label Quality (speed, darkness, DPI)

 Prioritize this aspect if your labels need to be printed within a certain time span.
 The label material that you use is directly correlated with print speeds.
 For example, synthetic material won’t print in high quality above 6 inches per second (ips), and you’ll need a special high-speed wax ribbon to print faster than 12 ips.

 If you want fast printing, you’ll want to increase darkness to ensure better barcode quality.
 Using higher-grade ribbons uses more energy and more ink since print darkness should be high with higher print speeds.

 Last, for labels that have small fonts or detailed graphics, dots per inch (DPI) are extremely important.
 If that’s the case for your business, you’ll need a very smooth or glossy synthetic material.

 The Bottom Line

-> You’ll know that you have the optimal label solution when your label materials and ribbons remain legible during storage, transport, and shipping.
+You’ll know that you have the optimal label solution when your label materials and ribbons remain legible during storage, transport, and shipping.
+Don’t fear the nearly unlimited options when it comes to label selection.
+If you’re tired of wasting time trying to figure out the correct media on your own, let us take this painful process off your plate.
 Contact SK&T today for a customized label solution that will serve you well for years to come.